Spiral (2021 film)

-Talks of another Saw installment began after the release of Jigsaw in 2017, with Chris Rock wanting to branch out into the horror genre.
+Talks of another Saw installment began after the release of Jigsaw (2017), with Rock wanting to branch out into the horror genre.
 The project was officially announced in May 2019, with Rock polishing a script by Stolberg and Goldfinger.
 The rest of the cast joined in July, with filming taking place in Toronto through that month and August.

-Originally scheduled to be released in May 2020, Spiral was delayed due to the COVID-19 pandemic, and was theatrically released in the United States on May 14, 2021, by Lionsgate Films.
-The film grossed a total of $40.6 million and received mixed reviews from critics.
-A tenth standalone installment, tentatively titled Saw X, is set to release on October 27, 2023.
+Scheduled to be released in May 2020, Spiral was delayed due to the COVID-19 pandemic, and was theatrically released in the United States on May 14, 2021, by Lionsgate Films.
+The film grossed a total of $40.6 million against a budget of $20 million, becoming the lowest grossing installment in the franchise, and received mixed reviews from critics.
+A tenth installment, Saw X, was released in September 2023.

 Plot

 During a Fourth of July parade, off-duty Detective Marv Bozwick chases a thief down a sewer drain pipe.
 Attacked from behind by a figure wearing a pig mask, Bozwick awakens to find himself suspended by his tongue in an active subway tunnel and is given a choice via recorded message: tear out his tongue and live, or remain until the next train arrives, killing him.
 Unable to escape the trap in time, Bozwick is hit by the train and killed.
 The next day, police Captain Angie Garza assigns Detective Zeke Banks a new partner, idealistic rookie William Schenk.
-Banks and Schenk investigate Bozwick's death and Banks recognizes the elaborate trap as the modus operandi of the now deceased Jigsaw Killer.
+Zeke and Schenk investigate Bozwick's death and Zeke recognizes the elaborate trap as the modus operandi of the now deceased Jigsaw Killer.

-Meanwhile, homicide detective Fitch – who several years prior had ignored a backup call from Banks, resulting in Banks nearly getting killed – is abducted and placed in a trap where he must allow a device to rip his fingers off to avoid electrocution in a filling water basin; he also fails to escape and dies.
-Some officers begin to suspect that Banks may be responsible, due to his history with Fitch.
+Meanwhile, homicide detective Fitch – who several years prior had ignored a backup call from Zeke, resulting in Zeke nearly getting killed – is abducted and placed in a trap where he must allow a device to rip his fingers off to avoid electrocution in a filling water basin; he also fails to escape and dies.
+Some officers begin to suspect that Zeke may be responsible, due to his history with Fitch.
 A box then arrives at the station, containing a pig puppet and a piece of Schenk's tattooed skin inside.
-A small vial inside the box directs the police to a butcher shop, which was previously a hobby shop that Banks and his father, retired chief Marcus Banks, used to visit.
+A small vial inside the box directs the police to a butcher shop, which was previously a hobby shop that Zeke and his father, retired chief Marcus Banks, used to visit.
 Upon arriving, the team discovers a tape recorder and a skinned corpse, identified as Schenk.
 Deciding to track down the killer himself, Marcus travels to a warehouse, where he is abducted.
 Shortly afterwards, Garza is kidnapped, and placed in a trap in the precinct's cold storage where she has to sever her spinal cord on a blade to stop boiling wax flowing from a pipe onto her face.
-She fails to do so and dies from her injuries.
-Moments later, Banks discovers her body.
+She fails to do so and dies from her injuries, moments before Zeke discovers her body.